 - You'll get over it soon.

-- At least you had him for a while.
+- At least you were successful in keeping him for a short period of time.

 What to Say to Someone After a Funeral

 The kind words of comfort that were spoken by those who attended a funeral service are frequently the things that the family remembers for a very long time after the service has taken place.